 Stimulus control is an effective option for helping clients with behavior change.
 This refers to adjusting the environment to increase the likelihood of healthy behaviors.
 This could be as simple as choosing a gym that is on a direct route between home and work or keeping gym clothes in the car that are needed for a workout.

 A person’s behavior is influenced by how he or she thinks about the exercise or success in programs for exercise.

-Replacing irrational thought, setting goals, and self-monitoring are some of the cognitions and behaviors that we should implement for the most success.
+Replacing irrational thoughts, setting goals, and self-monitoring are some of the cognitions and behaviors we should implement for success.

 We will discuss the goal setting portion throughout the next chapter.